sbmlteam/libsbml/README.txt

   http://sbml.org/Software/libSBML/issue-tracker

-You can also ask questions on the 'sbml-interoperability' mailing list, either over email or using the web forum interface (see http://sbml.org/Forums/).
+You can also ask questions on the 'sbml-interoperability' mailing list, either over email or using the web forum interface (see below).
 This may even have advantages, such as that other people may also have experienced the issue and offer a workaround more quickly than the libSBML developers can respond.

 ----------------